-- Unless the shares are being redeemed in connection with a stockholder's death, "qualifying disability" or "determination of incompetence" (each as defined under the Share Redemption Program and collectively "Special Redemptions"), the Company may not redeem shares until the stockholder has held the shares for one year. - During each calendar year, the Share Redemption Program limits the number of shares the Company may redeem to those that the Company could purchase with the amount of the net proceeds from the issuance of shares under the dividend reinvestment plan during the prior calendar year.
-In 2019, the Share Redemption Program also provides that in any calendar year, the last \$0.5 million of net proceeds from the dividend reinvestment plan during the prior year is reserved exclusively for shares redeemed in connection with a stockholder's death, "qualifying disability," or "determination of incompetence" with any excess funds being available to redeem shares not requested in connection with a stockholder's death, "qualifying disability," or "determination of incompetence" during the December redemption date in the current year.
-The Company may, however, increase or decrease the funding available for the redemption of shares pursuant to the program upon 10 business days' notice to the stockholders. - During any calendar year, the Company may redeem no more than 5% of the weighted average number of shares outstanding during the prior calendar year. - The Company has no obligation to redeem shares if the redemption would violate the restrictions on distributions under Maryland law, which prohibits distributions that would cause a corporation to fail to meet statutory tests of solvency.
+- Unless the shares are being redeemed in connection with a stockholder's death, "qualifying disability" or "determination of incompetence" (each as defined under the Share Redemption Program and collectively "Special Redemptions"), the Company may not redeem a share until the stockholder has held the share for one year. - During each calendar year, the Share Redemption Program limits the number of shares the Company may redeem to those that the Company could purchase with the amount of the net proceeds from the issuance of shares under the dividend reinvestment plan during the prior calendar year.
+Notwithstanding the foregoing, the Share Redemption Program provides up to \$500,000 in additional funds to redeem a qualifying stockholder's shares if the shares are being redeemed in connection with a Special Redemption.
+For purposes of determining the amount of funds available for redemption under the Share Redemption Program, redemptions for a Special Redemption are to be made first from this \$500,000.
+The Company may increase or decrease the funding available for the redemption of shares pursuant to the program upon ten business days' notice to the stockholders. - During any calendar year, the Company may redeem no more than 5% of the weighted average number of shares outstanding during the prior calendar year. - The Company has no obligation to redeem shares if the redemption would violate the restrictions on distributions under Maryland law, which prohibits distributions that would cause a corporation to fail to meet statutory tests of solvency.